Economy of New Zealand: Internet

 New Zealand has a high rate of internet use.
 As of October 2014, there are 1,916,000 broadband connections and 65,000 dial-up connections in New Zealand, of which 1,595,000 are residential and 386,000 are business or government.

 The Government has two plans to bring Ultra-Fast Broadband to 97.8% of the population by 2019, and is spending NZ$1.35 billion on public-private partnerships to roll out fibre-to-the-home connection in all main towns and cities with population over 10,000.
 The program aims to deliver ultra-fast broadband capable of at least 100 Mbit/s download and 50 Mbit/s upload to 75% of New Zealanders by 2019.
 In total, 1,340,000 households in 26 towns and cities will be connected.

 Gigabit internet (1000 Mbit/s download speeds) was made available to the entire Ultra-Fast Broadband (UFB) footprint on 1 October 2016, in an announcement from Chorus.

 A$300 million Rural Broadband Initiative (RBI) has also been introduced by the Government, with the aim to bring broadband of at least 5 Mbit/s to 86% of rural customers by 2016.

 Energy

 From 1995 to 2013, the energy intensity of the economy per unit of GDP declined by 25 percent.
 A contributing factor is the growth of relatively less energy-intensive service industries.
-New Zealand will be potentially among the main winners after the global transition to renewable energy is completed; the country is placed very high – no. 5 among 156 countries – in the index of geopolitical gains and losses after energy transition (GeGaLo Index).
+New Zealand will be potentially among the main winners after the global transition to renewable energy is completed; in 2019 the country placed very high – no. 5 among 156 countries – on the index of geopolitical gains and losses after energy transition (GeGaLo Index).